-However, such third-party apps might become obsolete soon thanks to built-in functionalities. macOS just released Night Shift, and more recently, the Windows 10 Creators Update (which is rolling out soon but you can get it now), a new feature called Night Light will fill the same need.
+However, such third-party apps might become obsolete soon thanks to built-in functionalities. macOS just released Night Shift, and more recently, the Windows 10 Creators Update, a new feature called Night Light will fill the same need.

 If you’ve got the Creators Update already, you can start using it now.
 Head to Settings > System > Display.
 You’ll see a switch labeled Night Light on the right side.
 Click on Night Light Settings first to configure it to your liking.